SuleymanDemirelKazakhstan/final-project-team-10/Reports/week_10.md

 ## Machine learning part:
 Adilbek Karmanov and Maxim Kolesnikov
-- Refactor the image conversion code for our API
+- Refactor the video conversion code for our API (continue)
-- Docker
-- Try to speedrun perfomance (Find a most suitable server platform with GPU)

 ## Frontend Part